-- Social and Moral Development: developing good manners and respect for others; promoting kindness and honesty; and encouraging co-operation, good sportsmanship, and non-violence.
+- Social and Moral Development: developing grace, courtesy and respect for others; promoting kindness and honesty; and encouraging co-operation, good sportsmanship, and kindness.

 - Emotional Development: developing self-discipline, self-confidence and a healthy self-esteem; promoting good work habits and job satisfaction; and encouraging a lifelong love for learning.